Crypto Wallet Guides

 Open the app

-To create a brand new wallet, you will take the "Get started" option, this will take you through steps to generate a seed or recovery phrase - before you click, read 'How to generate a seed phrase' for use in your Trust Wallet" so that you know all your options for starting a new wallet.
+To create a brand new wallet, you will take the "Get started" option, this will take you through steps to generate a seed or recovery phrase - before you click, read 'How to generate a seed phrase' for use in your wallet so that you know all your options for starting a new wallet.

 - If you have a seed or recovery phrase already, then click on "Restore Wallet" - this will take you through steps to initialize BRD Wallet with your Recovery phrase.